 What we don’t: Battery life icon is a bit ambiguous.

 Based in Austria, PIEPS has been a leader in snow safety research and development for over 50 years.
-Since being acquired by Black Diamond in 2012, their products—which include beacons, probes, shovels, airbags, inclinometers, and more—have become widely available in the U.S. The Powder BT (also marketed as the Black Diamond Recon BT) is an updated version of PIEPS’ popular DSP Sport, with the most notable improvements being Bluetooth functionality and a new off/send/search switch (the DSP models have faced recent criticism for issues with the switch bar).
+Since being acquired by Black Diamond in 2012, their products—which include beacons, probes, shovels, airbags, inclinometers, and more—have become widely available in the U.S. The Powder BT (also marketed as the Black Diamond Recon BT) is an updated version of PIEPS’ popular DSP Sport, with the most notable improvements being Bluetooth functionality and a new off/send/search switch (the DSP models have faced a recent recall due to issues with the switch bar).
 Similar to the Tracker3 above, it’s a feature-rich yet easy-to-operate beacon that covers the bases for intermediate users.

 This is a fairly minor nitpick, but we’re not big fans of the Powder BT’s battery life indicator, which is shown as a three-tiered icon rather than a percentage.
 We would prefer to have a better sense of exactly how much juice is remaining—as it is, we swap out our batteries once we see the symbol drop down to one bar.
 Compared to the Tracker3 above, the PIEPS is $10 cheaper, feels more robust, and tech-savvy users will love the addition of Bluetooth for customization and smartphone connectivity.
 We rank the Tracker3 higher for its slimmer profile, simple interface, and time-tested track record (the Powder BT was released in late 2018), but the PIEPS is a well-made alternative with some modern upgrades.

 What we like: User-friendly display screen and impressive range.

 What we don’t: Some users report issues during fine search.